 Covered are mileage considerations, running costs, budgets, grants available, and what charging infrastructure is available to keep the EV running efficiently.

-Most mainstream car makers now offer high-quality electric models.
-As of 2018, there are more than 100 fully- or part-electric vehicles available to buy or lease in the UK.
+Most mainstream car makers now offer electric models, either within established model line-ups or as stand-alone badges.
+As of 2020, there are more than 130 fully- or part-electric vehicles available to buy or lease in the UK.
 The choice of electric vans is more limited than electric cars, yet their number is set to increase in the next few years.

 To help you assess the specifications of new EV models, Zap-Map has compiled a list of all new EVs which are available in the UK.
 The list includes all vehicle classes from superminis to SUVs, and sports cars to people carriers.
 Details include the OTR price, electric range, charging options and official CO2 emissions.